AbdulWMughal/Finance-Analysis-Project/README.md

 FinLedger is a centralized platform designed to help individuals manage their finances effectively and work towards achieving their financial goals.
 It provides users with a comprehensive set of tools and features to track income and expenses, create budgets, analyze spending patterns, set financial goals, manage debt, and generate reports.
-By offering these functionalities, FinLedger aims to promote financial literacy, responsible money management, and improved financial well-being for its use£.
+By offering these functionalities, FinLedger aims to promote financial literacy, responsible money management, and improved financial well-being for its users.

 ## Objectives